Backends¶

 Parameter transferability¶

-Can parameters optimized on one engine be used on another?
-This depends on whether the engines compute the same energy for the same force field.
+Can parameters optimized on one backend be used on another?
+This depends on whether the backends compute the same energy for the same force field.

 Compatibility matrix¶